nagas rh negative bloodlines

 ab nagas came from south east asia – (- dravidians /neanderthal ) newest blood type

-A nagas came from south east asia , migrated through asia, siberia, eastern & northern europe.(devisons)
+A nagas came from south east asia , migrated through asia, siberia, northern & central europe.(devisons) ( dragon bloodline)

-B nagas came from indonesia, thailand, & east india into south & central asia north east russia & eastern europe, neanderthals ) direction north & south east.
+B nagas came from africa through the middle east & north india into south & central asia, russia & eastern europe, neanderthals ) direction north & south east. (reptilian bloodline)

 A&0 (alpha & omega)